Have an Idea?

-We run supper club events and in-hostel training to create a framework through which participants can overcome the financial barriers preventing them from moving into rented accommodation, whilst gaining valuable work experience and giving them the confidence to challenge the perception of homelessness.
+Fat Macy's run supper club events and in-hostel training to create a framework through which participants can overcome the financial barriers preventing them from moving into rented accommodation, whilst gaining valuable work experience and giving them the confidence to challenge the perception of homelessness.

-We run a five day in-hostel training programme for ten residents with a social enterprise - providing basic cooking, catering and hospitality skills, alongside vital tools for independent living: understanding food hygiene; cooking; financial planning; budgeting, running and curating events; and practical work experience.
+Fat Macy's run a five day in-hostel training programme for ten residents with a social enterprise - providing basic cooking, catering and hospitality skills, alongside vital tools for independent living: understanding food hygiene; cooking; financial planning; budgeting, running and curating events; and practical work experience.
 This training also includes securing a Level Two Food Hygiene Certification.

 Fat Macy's event series run in tandem with the in-hostel training, providing a showcase of our participants work over the past six weeks.
 They will run a series of supper club events alongside external catering contracts, which provide the opportunity for our participants to overcome the cycle of homelessness.